NN-NT-TN/expenses-chart-component/README.md

 ### Continued development

-Probably remake the whole thing using some kind of framemwork like vue or React, maybe redo the CSS because i think it a bit messy
+Probably remake the whole thing using some kind of framemwork like Vue or React, maybe redo the CSS because i think it a bit messy and learn more JavaScript because i did not like the way code works

 ### Useful resources